 Consumer insights and intelligence are best gathered from a variety of sources on an ongoing basis, to provide a qualitative and 360 ̊ view of your audiences.
 Methods of gaining consumer insights can include interviews, surveys, focus groups, Google Analytics, competitor consumer insight and social listening.

-Brands that invest in ‘taking the temperature’ on their audiences and truly understanding their motivations, gain a huge advantage.
 Consumer insight research enables businesses to develop informed consumer marketing strategies to deliver on their objectives more effectively and efficiently.
 It also allows brands to switch their efforts from mass marketing to personalised, tailored marketing.
 By focusing and prioritising in this way, brands can drive greater consumer engagement, conversions and ROI.

 Consumer insight can also delve deep into anthropology and ethnography to uncover societal and cultural drivers